autostyle/autostyle/plugin-gradle/README.md

 Note that `HTML` should be used for `X-HTML` sources instead of `XML`.

-The Eclipse XML catalog cannot be configured for the Spotless WTP formatter, instead a user defined catalog file can be specified using the property `userCatalog`.
-Catalog versions 1.0 and 1.1 are supported by Spotless.
+The Eclipse XML catalog cannot be configured for the Autostyle WTP formatter, instead a user defined catalog file can be specified using the property `userCatalog`.
+Catalog versions 1.0 and 1.1 are supported by Autostyle.

-Unlike Eclipse, Spotless WTP ignores per default external URIs in schema location hints and external entities.
+Unlike Eclipse, Autostyle WTP ignores per default external URIs in schema location hints and external entities.
 To allow the access of external URIs, set the property `resolveExternalURI` to true.